-First connectors top tab should be moved in the direction poin- ted by arrows at top side of Are- corder, closer to micro SD con- nector and "OPEN" sign at the connectors top tab.
-Next connectors top tab should be opened by lifting end of tab located near middle of Arecor- der.
-User can then remove micro SD card.
-To close connector's tab all the steps must be reversed (it is im- portant to latch connector by moving connector's top tab into direction pointed by "CLOSE" sign at connectors top tab).
-If micro SD card is absent it is re- commended to close and latch connector.
+First connectors top tab should

+be moved in the direction poin-

+ted by arrows at top side of Are-

+A A A A A A A A A A A A A A A A A A A corder, closer to micro SD con-

+nector and "OPEN" sign at the

+connectors top tab.

+Next connectors top tab should

+be opened by lifting end of tab

+located near middle of Arecor-

+NO. PO PO der.

+User can then remove micro SD

+card.

+1.84 To close connector's tab all the

+12 min steps must be reversed (it is im-

+portant to latch connector by

+moving connector's top tab into

+direction pointed by "CLOSE"

+sign at connectors top tab).
+If

+micro SD card is absent it is re-

+commended to close and latch

+connector.